-6.7.
-Computational Time
+6.7 Computational Time

-We capture the computational time in seconds for five decision stages - clustering, sequencing, pick completion trigger, abandon trigger, and wave-time trigger (see Figure 7).
+We capture the computational time in seconds for five decision stages - clustering, sequencing, pick completion trigger, abandon trigger, and wave-time trigger (see Appendix F for boxplot).
 Except for sequencing, the other four stages gets solved under a second, regardless of variant type.
 The sequencing stage requires the highest computational effort and there are large differences in computational time based on which variant is used.
-Even with sequential computations for each resource, the computational time for sequencing is less than 7 seconds for the R-variants, and less than 14 seconds for the Tvariants.
+Even with sequential computations for each resource, the computational time for sequencing is less than 7 seconds for the R-variants, and less than 14 seconds for the T-variants.
 If further reductions are needed, parallel processing across resources can further reduce computational times.